 This type of ad is known as a dynamic retargeting ad in the Facebook world and a remarketing ad in the Google Ads world.

 Don’t miss out, folks.

 You can do all the “branding” ads you want.
-You can literally yell from street corners about how awesome your products are, like those crazy dudes holding cardboard signs saying we’re all going to die soon because of the apocalypse.
+You can literally yell from street corners about how awesome your products are.

-But if you don’t serve your ads to folks who are already primed to buy . . .
+But if you don’t serve your ads to folks who are already primed to buy, guess what?
 They’re.
 Not.
 Going.
 To.
 Buy.
 And you just made yourself look like a crazy dude on a street corner.